 This environment places youth whose parent's have a substance use disorder at double to triple the risk for mental illness, substance use disorder, and suicide.
 We are on a mission to change that!

-to increase support to youth exposed to the stress and stigma of a parent's substance use, preventing the cycle of stress and trauma in impacted families.
+to increase the support, resources, and relationships youth who are exposed to the stress and stigma of a parent's substance use have access to through:

 knowledge mobilization and anti-stigma awareness